RustyNoob-619/YARA/Modules/OOXML/README.md

 #endif
 ```

-2. Navigate to yara-4.5.x -> MakeFile.am and add the following lines in certain sections of the file.
+2. Navigate to yara-4.5.x -> MakeFile.am and add the following lines in three different sections of the file.
 Search for similar module names and insert the lines accordingly.

 //During the first few sections in the file
 ```